surniaulula/wpsso-schema-shortcode/readme.txt

 Requires At Least: 5.0
 Tested Up To: 5.8.2
 WC Tested Up To: 5.9.0
-Stable Tag: 1.0.0
+Stable Tag: 1.1.0

-Advanced Schema shortcode to define and customize additional properties and types for sections of the content.
+Schema shortcode to define and customize additional properties and types for sections of the content (WPSSO Core Premium Required).

 == Description ==